ylascombe/local-k8s/README.md

-# Yohan Lascombe implementation of Algolia assignment
+# My implementation of Algolia assignment

 This repository contains code to build a mini infrastructure (based on a local Kubernetes) to host instant-search-demo application.
 It will contains also comments of my work.